 Instructor, Levels III & IV

-Anne-Sophie Rodriguez was born in France and started her studies there before moving to the United States.
-She trained at the San Francisco Ballet School with renowned teachers including Irina Jacobson, Jorge Esquivel and most notably Master teacher, Larisa Sklyanskaya whom she credits for instilling in her a deep technical and artistic knowledge of dance which she is eager to pass on.
-Anne-Sophie graduated from Boston Ballet School where she had relocated to study with Madame Tatiana Legat.
-She performed with companies such as Boston Ballet, Tulsa Ballet, the Norwegian National Ballet, the Metropolitan Opera Ballet, and Ballet Internationale.
-As a freelancer, many contemporary works were created on her during her time with New York City companies: Janusphere Dance Company and Compani Javedani.
+Anne-Sophie was born in France and started her studies there, most notably with Colette Armand at whose school Rosella Hightower often guest taught.
+After moving to the United States, she trained at the San Francisco Ballet School with teachers including Irina Jacobson, Jorge Esquivel and Vassilii Mountian.
+She studied most deeply with Larisa Sklyanskaya whom she credits for instilling in her a wealth of technical and artistic knowledge which she is eager to pass on.
+Anne-Sophie graduated from Boston Ballet School where she had relocated to study with acclaimed teacher Madame Tatiana Nicolaevna Legat.
+She then performed with distinguished companies such as Boston Ballet, Tulsa Ballet, the Norwegian National Ballet, the Metropolitan Opera Ballet, and Ballet Internationale.
+As a freelancer, many principal and soloist roles were created on her during her time with New York City contemporary companies Janusphere Dance Company and compani javedani.